Nradionenko/DQE_Python_Homework/Classes_Homework_5/README.md

 5. No specific text input validation is implemented except for input length.
 UPDATE: Running main.py you can select whether you want to input manually or from file.
 If manually - the above described steps will be used, if from file - module from hometask6 is used, but in this case you can't pass multiple files at a time

 Homework6: Modules.
-Run fromfile.py module
-The following logic is implemented:
+Run fromfile.py module OR main.py and select "Write from file" on the first step The following logic is implemented:
 - user can pass path to source file(s) (to read from) in cmd as an argument, i.e. python fromfile.py C:/Users/my_source_file.txt
 - if no file path is passed, default path is used, which is path to 'source.txt', located in the same directory as hometask6.py.
 File name is configured in exec_utils/configs.ini